 - New rules typically take effect globally in under 30 seconds.

 - Less than 1 millisecond latency for web visitors is common.

-Cost-effectively fulfill PCI compliance using Digital Experience Cloud WAF to meet Requirement 6.6.
+You can cost-effectively fulfill PCI compliance using Digital Experience Cloud (DXC) WAF to meet Requirement 6.6.
 If you are a merchant who handles consumer credit card information, the following options meet the PCI DSS 2.0 and 3.0 Requirement 6.6: